sokbae/ciccr/README.md

 #> x6           8.66983039 87.6311482
 ```

-Here, the relevant cofficient is 2.06 (`t`) and its two-sided 90%
+Here, the relevant coefficient is 2.06 (`t`) and its two-sided 90%
 confidence interval is \[1.75, 2.43\].
-If we assume strong ignorabiity,
+If we assume strong ignorability,
 the treatment effect is about 2 and its two-sided confidence interval is
 between \[1.75, 2.43\].
 However, it is unlikely that the higher BA
 treatment satisfies the strong ignorability condition.